Police body camera: Devon and Cornwall

-Civil liberties

-The NAACP National Board of Directors has endorsed the use of policy-based automatic body-worn camera solutions for use by law enforcement.
-The American Civil Liberties Union is an organization that has been a major proponent of body cameras on officers, but only in certain situations.
-The ACLU has advocated body camera use for both police departments and U.S. Customs and Border Protection, granted that safeguards are in place to protect the privacy of both officers and civilians.
-However, they have opposed the use of such camera systems for parking enforcement officers, fire marshals, building inspectors, or other code enforcement officers.
-The questions raised by the ACLU and others fuel the most heated debate on body-worn cameras.
-Others, such as Black Lives Matter, have released specific policy solutions to tackle the issue of police violence and escalation that include body cameras for police, limited use of force, and demilitarization of the police are a few of the ten crucial policies listed in Campaign Zero.

-Other countries

 China

 The use of body-worn cameras by law enforcement offers potential advantages in keeping officers safe, enabling situational awareness, improving community relations and accountability, and providing evidence for trials.
 A legislation regarding body-worn camera has been enacted by the Ministry of Public Security, making the body-worn camera standard and mandatory policing equipment for law enforcement agencies in China.

-Two million police officers are being equipped with this camera in China.

 Hong Kong

 The police in Hong Kong has been experimenting with body cameras since 2013.
 Based on positive findings from an (unpublished) evaluation, the decision was taken to supply all front-line officers with a bodycam.

 Denmark

 The police in Denmark has been credited in English media as the first police force to use body cameras, even before the English pilots of 2007 were initiated.
 In 2017, the Minister of Justice has equipped security personnel in detention centers with body cameras.

 Finland

-Pilot project 2015
+Pilot project (2015)

 In Finland, a pilot with body cameras was started in 2015.
 Thirty cameras were used by the Helsinki Police Department to help the police in maintaining public order.
 It was hoped that body cameras might prevent crime and disorder.
 Furthermore, it was expected that the cameras could at the same time improve the way the police worked.
 The cameras were meant to be used in specific settings and only in public places.
 Filming inside homes would only be allowed as part of a criminal investigation.
 The data were to be encrypted and could only be accessed with specific software, according to the police.
 It was expected that most recordings would be deleted right after each shift, because of the need for privacy protection.